Sholinganallur: Colleges

+Some of the colleges include Sathyabama University, Jeppiaar Engineering College, St. Mary's School of Management Studies, St. Joseph's College of Engineering and more.

+The Indian Maritime University, Chennai campus is located in Uthandi, Sholinganallur.

 Transport

-By Air
+By air

 Chennai International Airport at Meenambakkam is the nearest airport.

-By Rail
+By rail

 The Government is constructing Metro Train-Phase 2 along this route from Madhavaram till Siruseri IT park (deadline to be operational for this Corridor-3 and Corridor-5 by 2024/26.

-By Road
+By road

 Sholinganallur is located at the junction connecting East Coast Road to Tambaram, Mudichur and Adyar to Mahabalipuram, along Old Mahabalipuram Road.
-It is an important junction in Southern part of Greater Chennai.
 It is at a distance of 14.3 km from Tambaram, 2 km away from East Coast Road (ECR), 34.8 km away from Mamallapuram and 13.5 km away from Adyar.
-Sholinganallur is connected by road ways.
-Many IT companies are located within 5 km.
-It is connected with the city with MTC & TNSTC-villupuram and many share autorichshaws.